'The Winds Of Winter' Release Date: George R.R. Martin Might Break His Promise Again, A New Fan Theory Emerged

 — TIME (@TIME) February 16, 2018

 Meanwhile, Express shared that a new fan theory suggests that George R.R.
 Martin has allocated a whole chapter for Samwell Tarly in The Winds of Winter.
 A fan claimed that Samwell’s chapter would “contain some huge plot points.”
-It was even noted that no other details about Samwell have been written since his final chapter in the A Feast for Crows book.
+It was even noted that no other details about Samwell had been written since his final chapter in the A Feast for Crows book.

 “Firstly, I fully expect Euron [Greyjoy] and his [ironborn longship] Silence to sail into Oldtown, causing battle to ensue.
 Likely because of this, Sam and the alchemist/faceless man will break into the citadel’s library, and collect whatever that faceless man has been searching for.”